82ndAirborneDiv/call-ads/article.md

 Let’s start by creating a TwiML app.
 What is a TwiML app?
 It’s a reusable TwiML configuration that can be applied to Twilio phone numbers or TwiML applications.
 Each TwiML app has a unique SID which we use to generate security tokens for Twilio Client.

-Head over to the [apps page](https://www.twilio.com/user/account/apps) on your account and create a new app by clicking ‘Create TwiML App’:
+Head over to the [apps page](https://www.twilio.com/user/account/apps) on your account and create a new app by clicking ‘Create TwiML App’.

 We’re calling our TwiML App ‘Click to Call demo’.
 You’ll need to link the Voice Request URL to a URL on your website.
 We’ll hit save and this will generate an SID for the TwiML app which we will use later on, so keep it handy.